amanatron/Maestoso/README.md

 - Methods that tackle ornamentations and articulations more accurately and creatively
 - Support for lyrics: bind text to other musical features and have more control
 - Advanced harmonic analysis and manipulations: retrieve information specific to chord functions and provide methods to manipulate animations to them
-- Support for different musical forms: support for musical forms such as fugues, raps and etc where their distinctive stylistic traits are better highlight, i.e, rhyme scheme analysis, melodic transformations and etc can be better animated.
+- Support for different musical forms: support for musical forms such as fugues, raps and etc where their distinctive stylistic traits are better highlighted, i.e, rhyme scheme analysis, melodic transformations and etc can be better animated.

 ## Documentation